 The site has five main parts.
 Each aligns to a phase of development and partner engagement with NHS Digital, as shown below.
-The Communication Channels let you engage with each phase of the Ecosystem.
-They are enabling components.

 A summary of the activities and the support material in each of the phases are as follows:

 |1.
-Get Started||Non-technical and high-level technical documentation to get started with the development, including registration for new partners, a glossary and an FAQ|
+Get Started||How to get started with development, including registration for new partners and connection to development environments|

 A key consideration for any remote access service is the requirement that patient data is safe and protected.
 There are many rules that govern controls and protection when accessing systems and application remotely.
 To learn more about the Government Digital Service standards visit the NHS Digital Industry Standards pages.

 The e-RS integration APIs have been developed to be compliant with HL7 Fast Healthcare Interoperability Resources (FHIR) standards.
 More information about FHIR APIs is available at https://digital.nhs.uk/services/fhir-apis.